How to Get the Job You Want

 6. Remain professional during the interview

-When you're asked to interview, preparing for it ahead of time helps you remain confident and professional.
+When you are asked to interview, preparing for it ahead of time helps you remain confident and professional.
 Research common interview questions online.
 You may even be able to find questions tailored toward your specific role.
 Have a few ideas of the answers you want to provide to interviewers.
 Make sure your answers still sound natural, rather than memorised or rehearsed.

 Have examples of your previous projects or responsibilities prepared and be ready to explain how they benefited your previous company.
 Review the job description and your resume ahead of time and try to use the job description's keywords when answering these questions.
 Arrive on time to the interview, dressed in business attire.
-This shows you're punctual, professional and take the job seriously.
+This shows you are punctual, professional and take the job seriously.

 Preparing your materials ahead of time and remaining professional throughout the entire hiring process can increase your chances of getting the job.
 Follow these tips to help you find and win the best role for you: